seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 「Following Prince Anastasius's example, I plan to write a letter to Grandfather, expressing my straightforward wishes and feelings.
 Once I persuade Grandfather and Uncle, I plan to take Prince Anastasius's hand.」

 My uncle, Aub Klassenberg, would surely prefer me to be the next king's first wife.
-However, I stand a chance if I can persuade Grandfather.
+However, I stand a chance if I can persuade Grandfather first.
 And once I gain his support, Uncle will likely concede.

 「Very well.
 I will also write a letter to your grandfather.」